-Five Coastal Navigation Spots Across the World
+Five coastal Navigation Spots Across the World

 There is no need to be an expert in ocean sailing to explore some fabulous places by boat around the world, with unspoiled anchorages, charming ports, magnificent islands, all a few nautical miles from the coast.
 There are plenty of coastal navigation spots around the world.
-To inspire you for your next trip, BENETEAU has selected five stunning spots to explore by sailing yacht or motorboat, on your next coastal cruise.
+To inspire you on your next trip, BENETEAU has selected five stunning sites to explore by sailing yacht or motorboat, on your next coastal cruise.

 Coastal Navigation in Europe: Unspoiled Islands and Charming Ports

 Sardinia is located in the centre of the Mediterranean Sea.
 The island is already a dream destination, but if you take a sailing yacht to Portisco, on the northeast coast, you will capture its very essence.
 This passage to the Costa Smeralda opens the way to an endless variety of land and seascapes: sandy beaches, unspoiled coves, and small virgin islands bathed by crystal-clear waters.

 Oceanis 46.1 in a Portisco inlet.

 Aside from the beauty of its coast, Portisco is the perfect port to cast off from if you wish to explore Soffi Island or Mortorio Island by sail.
 They are part of the Maddalena archipelago.

 2. The Glénan Archipelago: Brittany’s Answer to the Seychelles